jcnelson/nftree/README.md

 $ ./nftree.js build /path/to/your/NFTs /path/to/NFTree/output
 ```

+* The `/path/to/your/NFTs` argument is a directory with all of your NFTs as
+  files.
+In addition, there must be a `tickets.csv` file that has two columns:
+`name` and `tickets`.
+The `name` column is the file name, and `tickets` is the
+number of tickets the NFT is worth.

+* The `/path/to/NFTree/output` argument is a directory into which the NFTs will
+  be copied, and into which NFT descriptors and NFT Merkle proofs will be
+written.
+Each NFT will be named after its SHA512/256 hash; each NFT descriptor
+will be named after its hash and a `.desc` suffix; each Merkle proof will be
+named after its hash and a `.proof` suffix.

+The `/path/to/your/NFTs` argument can contain nested subdirectories.
+Each
+subdirectory represents NFTrees within the NFTree, and must have its own
+`tickets.csv` file for its files.
+An NFT descriptor will be created for each
+subdirectory NFTree, such that once the NFTree is minted, the inner NFTs can
+then be minted.

 This program prints out the hex-encoded NFT descriptor for the NFTree as a JSON
 string.